 On June 26, 2021, Utada came out as non-binary in an Instagram livestream.
 Utada has supported same-sex marriage and, in discussing discomfort with how titles like Ms. or Mrs. closely identify someone by sex and marital status, supported widespread use of the gender-neutral title Mx.

 On August 22, 2013, Utada's mother, Keiko Fuji, died by apparent suicide by jumping from the thirteenth floor of a 28-floor condominium building in Shinjuku, Tokyo.

-Hikaru has been open about her mother's struggles with mental health and encourages the education on the topic, as well as for people to seek assistance for their illnesses.
-She has been most notably quoted as stating “She is finally freed from her agony,” She also said that she’s “beyond sad” because of her mother’s death.
+Hikaru has been open about their mother's struggles with mental health and encourages the education on the topic, as well as for people to seek assistance for their illnesses.
+They have been most notably quoted as stating “She is finally freed from her agony,” They also said that they are “beyond sad” because of their mother’s death.
 “I am suffering from a sense of remorse.”
-Despite her mother’s condition, Utada said that she’s only left with memories of her mother laughing.
-She also described her late mother as someone who is “impulsive like a child but with an innocent charm that attracted everyone’s attention.”
+Despite their mother’s condition, Utada said that they are only left with memories of her mother laughing.
+They also described their late mother as someone who is “impulsive like a child but with an innocent charm that attracted everyone’s attention.”

 This thread is to discuss any news regarding her music career.

 Please be respectful in the thread.